HiroLestrade/raspberry_components/README.md

-# rpi_components
+# raspberry_components
-A collection of classes to use electronic components on Raspberry Pi
+A collection of classes to use electronic components on Raspberry Pi and Raspberry Pico.